Reactions to the ROKS Cheonan sinking: North America

-United States Secretary of State Hillary Clinton has condemned the attack and said that it can't be "business as usual" on the Korean peninsula and called for an international response.
-She believes that there must be "consequences" for North Korea's actions.
+United States Secretary of State Hillary Clinton condemned the attack and said that it can't be "business as usual" on the Korean peninsula and called for an international response.
+She believed that there must be "consequences" for North Korea's actions.
 On 24 May 2010, the Pentagon announced a joint military exercise by U.S. and South Korean forces—cited to be response to the sinking and focusing on anti-submarine and maritime interdiction capabilities.